 504 Plan vs IEP: What Every Teacher Needs to Know

 A third-grade teacher sits across from two parents at a conference table.
 The student has been struggling with focus, losing homework, and falling behind in reading.
 The mother asks, "Should my child have a 504 or an IEP?"
-It is a reasonable question, and one that general education teachers hear more often than most preparation programmes train them for.
+This is a reasonable question.
+General education teachers hear it more often than most training programmes prepare them for.
 Both plans protect students with disabilities in public schools.
 Both require the school to take documented action.
 But they originate from different federal laws, cover different populations, and provide fundamentally different levels of support.

 Getting this distinction right matters.
 The wrong pathway can leave a student without the instruction they need, or burden a family with a process more intensive than their child's situation requires.
 This guide breaks down the legal foundations, eligibility criteria, services provided, and practical decision points so you can advise families and participate in team meetings with confidence.